dimforge/nalgebra/README.md

 **nalgebra** is a low-dimensional linear algebra library written for Rust targeting:

-* general-purpose linear algebra (still lacks a lot of features…).
+* General-purpose linear algebra (still lacks a lot of features…)
-* real time computer graphics.
+* Real time computer graphics.
-* real time computer physics.
+* Real time computer physics.

 An on-line version of this documentation is available [here](http://nalgebra.org/doc/nalgebra).